poole/hyde/_posts/2016-09-17-the-fast-one.md

 ---
 layout: post
 title: 'The Fast One (v5)'
+description: >
+  Hydejack v5 dramatically increases page load speed which matters to Google and visitors with slow connections alike.
 tags: [hydejack]
-description: >
-  This release dramatically increases page load speed which matters to Google and visitors with slow connections alike.
 ---

 This major release increases page load speed dramatically.